High-seas fisheries for non–highly migratory species

 Description of the fishery

-Orange roughy catches peaked at 3,270 t in 1998–99 and declined thereafter (Figure 28.5).
-From 2001 to 2006, when fishing was occurring, less than 10 per cent of the total allowable catch was landed.
+Orange roughy catches by Australian vessels peaked at 3,270 t in 1998–99 and declined thereafter (Figure 28.5).
+From 2001 to 2006, when fishing was occurring, less than 10% of the total allowable catch was landed.
 Following indications of depletion of the orange roughy stock in the 2002 stock assessment and the limited fishing for several subsequent years, the STR was closed to Australian fishing vessels—both inside and outside the AFZ—in 2007.

 The orange roughy stock in the STR is managed independently, as a discrete population, as are the orange roughy stocks in the other fishing zones in the Southern and Eastern Scalefish and Shark Fishery (see Chapter 9).

-An assessment of the orange roughy stock in the STRTF by Wayte et al. (2003) used catches and catch rates in a standardised catch-per-tow analysis, as well as examining acoustic data collected during the 1998–2002 winter spawning seasons.
+An assessment of the orange roughy stock in the STRTF by Wayte et al. (2003) used catches and catch rates in a standardised catch-per-tow analysis, as well as examining acoustic data collected during the 1998 to 2002 winter spawning seasons.
 Annual reported catches in the fishery declined after the first couple of years (Figure 28.5).
-Standardised catch-per-tow analysis (Wayte et al. 2003) indicated that catch rates declined by 92 per cent between 1997–98 and 2002–03.
+Standardised catch-per-tow analysis (Wayte et al. 2003) indicated that catch rates declined by 92% between 1997–98 and 2002–03.
 Anecdotal information suggests that illegal catches in 1999 may have been substantially higher than documented.
 These reductions in catch and catch rate, when the cumulative total reported catch was 11,341 t, indicate that the initial stock biomass was not large compared with some other orange roughy populations and had been considerably reduced by 2002–03 (Wayte et al. 2003).